 The BLP results are shown in Table A11, with adjusted p-values reported in the parenthesis.
-Column (1) shows that the average treatment effects $\beta_1$ , which is positive and statistically significant.
-Being exposed to the Wells Fargo scandal (high Wells Fargo scandal exposure) leads to a 0.968-percentage-point increase in the probability of choosing Fin-Tech lenders.
+Column (1) shows that the average treatment effects β_1 , which is positive and statistically significant.
+Being exposed to the Wells Fargo scandal (high Wells Fargo scandal exposure) leads to a 1-percentage-point increase in the probability of choosing FinTech lenders.
 The magnitude is slightly smaller than the reduce-form DID estimate in Table A6.
-The heterogeneous effects coefficient $\beta_2$ is statistically significant.
-Therefore, I strongly reject that the null hypothesis that S(Z) is a complete noise proxy for $s_0(Z)$ , and reject that there is heterogeneity in $s_0(Z)$ .
+The heterogeneous effects coefficient β_2 is statistically significant.
+Therefore, I strongly reject that the null hypothesis that S(Z) is a complete noise proxy for $s_0(Z)$, and reject that there is heterogeneity in $s_0(Z)$.

-The BLP results have validated that the CDDF estimator is a reasonable proxy for the conditional treatment effect, and there exits treatment effects heterogeneity.
+The BLP results have validated that the CDDF estimator is a reasonable proxy for the conditional treatment effect with respect to FinTech adoption, and there exits treatment effects heterogeneity.
+The results are less significant for trust in banks, probably due to the small number of observations (less than 4000).
 Next I compute the average treatment effects of exposure to the Wells Fargo scandal across different race groups, shown in A11.

-B.1 CDDF
+B.1 Estimation Procedure

-Chernozhukov et al. (2020) (CDDF) develops a generic machine learning inference on heterogeneous treatment effects in randomized experiment.
-In this section, I outline the setting and in their paper and my estimation procedures.
+Chernozhukov et al. (2020) (CDDF) develops a generic machine learning inference on heterogeneous treatment effects in randomized experiment.16 In this section, I outline the setting and in their paper and my estimation procedures.

 I follow Deryugina et al. (2019), applying CDDF in a quais-experiment framework.
 In my main setting, the treatment effect is a continuous variable.
-Given that the CDDF method applies only to binary treatment, I partition the Wells Fargo exposure into "treatment" (T = 1) and "control" groups (T = 0), assigning an individual to the treatment group if the individual resides in a county with above-median level of the Wells Fargo deposits share after 2016.
+Given that the CDDF method applies only to binary treatment, I partition the Wells Fargo exposure into "treatment" (T=1) and "control" groups (T=0), assigning an individual to the treatment group if the individual resides in a county with above-median level of the Wells Fargo deposits share after 2016.

 Let Y be the variable of interest and Z be the vector of covariates.
 In their natural experiment setting, researchers are interested in comparing the outcomes of two (or more) randomly assigned groups.
-Each data point is randomly assigned to a treatment group (T = 1) or a control group (T = 0).
+Each data point is randomly assigned to a treatment group (T=1) or a control group (T=0).
 The probability of assigning to the treatment group is known to the researcher, denoted as the propensity score p(Z), which is a function of the observed covariates.
 Researchers are interested in the treatment effect heterogeneity, the conditional average treatment effect (CATE).